 According to Comstock the facility should affect the tri-state water wars favorably, freeing more water for other locales.
 But apart from that ongoing dispute, Paulding and the region will have secured its water source, he said.
 The reservoir is designed to yield about 35 million gallons per day and will provide about 3.43 billion gallons of water storage to support Paulding County.

-“What this [represents] is a piece of the much larger puzzle that’s being worked out...that’s a part of the greater solution that will help,” Comstock said.kc chamber800 Paulding County has an agreement that runs until 2032 with Cobb-Marietta Water Authority, an independent state-chartered agency, which receives water from Lake Allatoona, a USCOE-controlled reservoir.
+“What this [represents] is a piece of the much larger puzzle that’s being worked out...that’s a part of the greater solution that will help,” Comstock said.
+Paulding County has an agreement that runs until 2032 with Cobb-Marietta Water Authority, an independent state-chartered agency, which receives water from Lake Allatoona, a USCOE-controlled reservoir.
 Lake Allatoona has been the subject of multi-state, decades-long disputes over access and allocations, leaving Paulding County vulnerable to supply restrictions.

 Atlanta Regional Commission population projections show Paulding growing to 255,000 residents by 2040.